 Georgia Secretary of State Raffensperger beats Trump-backed primary challenge, AP says

-Georgia Secretary of State Brad Raffensperger, who famously refused former President Donald Trump's entreaties to "find" enough votes to overturn his loss in the state in the 2020 presidential election, has handily defeated Trump's choice to replace him, according to a race call by The Associated Press.
+Georgia Secretary of State Brad Raffensperger, who famously refused former President Donald Trump's entreaties to "find" enough votes to overturn his loss in the state in the 2020 presidential election, has handily defeated a Trump-backed challenger, according to a race call by The Associated Press.

 But at the time of the AP's race call, Raffensperger had edged above that mark, with about 52% of the vote, notching a repudiation of Trump's efforts to boost Hice.